EdgeGallery/community/Security WG/Secure Design/Security Design Guide EN.md

 Test steps:
 1. Review the Dockerfile to confirm Docker are run as a non-root user.
-2. Design privilege escalation scripts to validatethe  file permission and file owner settings are proper.
+2. Design privilege escalation scripts to validate the  file permission and file owner settings are proper.

 1.6 Account identity authentication functions (such as update profile, forgot password, disabled / lost token, help desk or IVR) that might regain access to the account are at least as resistant to attack as the primary authentication mechanism.